Guavalines/Chat_Bot/README.md

 # 🤖 CHATBOT

 ## Description
-- This is a simple chatbot built with JavaScript, HTML, and CSS.
+- This is a simple chatbot built with JS, HTML, and CSS.
 ## Features
 - Ask the bot any question and receive instant responses!
 - Fully responsive.